vrenkens/nabu/README.md

 For configuration you can modify the following config files:

-- config/computing/: The computing mode configuration, this will be explained more in the [Distributed training section](#distributed-training) (stick to non-distributed.cfg for now).
+- nabu/config/computing/: The computing mode configuration, this will be explained more in the [Distributed training section](#distributed-training) (stick to non-distributed.cfg for now).
-- config/nnet/: The neural network configuration.
+- nabu/config/nnet/: The neural network configuration.
 The content of this configuration depends on the type of model.
 In this section you can choose the number of layers, the dimensionality of the layers etc. Look at the [Designing a model section](#designing-a-model) if you want to design your own type of model.
-- config/trainer/: The trainer configuration, this config contains the type of trainer and its configuration.
+- nabu/config/trainer/: The trainer configuration, this config contains the type of trainer and its configuration.
 Select the type of trainer that is appropriate for your model (e.g. cross_entropy for encoder-decoder nets).You can also set the training parameters like learning rate, batch size etc. Look at the [Designing a trainer section](#designing-a-trainer) if you want to design your own type of trainer.
-- config/decoder/: this configuration contains the type of decoder that will be used during validation.
-Choose the type that is appropriate for you model (e.g. beamsearchdecoder for encoder-decoder nets).
+- nabu/config/decoder/: this configuration contains the type of decoder that will be used during validation.
+Choose the type that is appropriate for your model (e.g. beamsearchdecoder for encoder-decoder nets).
 You can also modify some decoding parameters like beam width and batch size.
 Look at the [Designing a decoder section](#designing-a-decoder) if you want to design your own type of decoder.

 When all configuration files have been edited/created to your liking you should should modify the _cfg_file variables at the top of the run_train.py script so